Dateline: Wednesday, November 16th, 2021.

 - When we see you around the Inn, we’ll forego that hug or handshake and instead you’ll receive a hearty, friendly smile.
 Roy will greet you with “Live Long And Prosper” and the appropriate hand sign!

 - We don’t automatically schedule your room for daily housekeeping during your stay.
 If you wish to receive a daily housekeeping of your room, you may indicate so on your breakfast menu you turn in each evening.

 - We’ve rearranged the tables in the dining room to give lots of elbow room.
 Even though social distancing requirements have been relaxed, we will still have plenty of space to keep you socially distanced if you so choose.

-- We’ve eliminated self service aspects of our food service.
+- We’ve eliminated some self service aspects of our food service.
 Instead, you may request those self-service items when you complete your breakfast menu selection the night prior to your breakfast.